linusruth/transferometer/README.md

 Alternatively, you can follow the [instructions](https://openwrt.org/docs/guide-user/virtualization/virtualbox-vm) provided by the OpenWrt team to manually create a VM.

-Once you have a working VM:
+Once you have a VM:

-1. Clone the Transferometer repo locally, then [use SCP to copy files](https://kb.iu.edu/d/agye) to the VM.
+1. [Use SCP](https://kb.iu.edu/d/agye) to copy files to the VM.
 2. SSH into the VM, reconfigure Dnsmasq:
   * Add the following lines to */etc/dnsmasq.conf*:
 ```bash